When started earlier, SPINRAZA may help children progress on WHO motor milestones consistent with normal development.

 Secondary outcome: Changes in upper limb function measured on the RULM and percentage of individuals who had a clinically meaningful improvement of 3 or more points from baseline in HFMSE score

-Limitation: The dosing schedule was different than the approved SPINRAZA schedule
+Limitation: The dosing schedule was different than the approved SPINRAZA dosing schedule

 Safety: The most common side effects were fever (43%), headache (29%), vomiting (29%), and back pain (25%)